SaDs3c/sadjack/README.md

 # sadjack
-sadjack is a cryptojacking malaware
+sadjack is a cryptojacking malware